royitaqi/HollowKnight.GodhomeWinLossTracker/README.md

 ![example](https://user-images.githubusercontent.com/14790745/174503620-b0abda40-e43f-4e45-bbdb-0d59eb18007d.png)

-## Find your win/loss stats
+## Find (and update) your win/loss stats

-When "Save & Quit", the mod automatically saves stats into the `userX.modded.json` files in your save folder (`X = 1..4`).
+When "Save & Quit", the mod automatically saves stats into the `userX.modded.json` files in your save folder (X = 1..4).

 ![example2](https://user-images.githubusercontent.com/14790745/174503737-971c36de-980c-406c-b050-cae6fba8f90f.png)

+To update the stats, first "Save & Quit", then modify the stats in the `userX.modded.json` files and save the files.
+The updated stats will be loaded automatically the next time the Hollow Knight save is loaded.

 ## Turn mod on/off